-No. The New York Guaranty Corporation is a private entity, with its membership made up of all the life insurers licensed in the state (in fact, under state law an insurer must be a member of the association to be licensed to do business).
+No. The New York Guaranty Corporation is a private entity, with its membership made up of all the life and health insurers licensed in the state (in fact, under state law an insurer must be a member of the association to be licensed to do business).
 The corporation was created by the legislature to serve as a safety net (subject to statutory limits) for residents should their life or health insurer fail.
 By creating the corporation, the legislature was able to ensure continued coverage to residents affected by their insurer’s failure.
 The corporation does work in cooperation with the Department of Financial Services in fulfilling its role of protecting residents whose insurance company is being liquidated.

 Consumers can contact us at 212-202-4243 or email us at email@example.com to determine if an insurance company is licensed to write business in New York (see "How can I find out if my company is licensed in New York?" above).
 Consumers can also check the financial strength ratings of the company, which are issued by various ratings agencies (see "Where can I get advice on purchasing life, health, or annuity products?" above).

 Surrenders and loans may be allowed on a case-by-case basis for genuine hardship situations upon written application to the Receiver.
 Hardship circumstances and procedures will differ from company to company and (after liquidation) from guaranty corporation to guaranty corporation.
 Examples of hardship cases may include (1) terminal illness or permanent disability; (2) substantial medical expenses not covered by medical insurance; (3) financial difficulties resulting in inability to pay for essential life support needs like food and shelter; (4) imminent removal from a hospital, nursing home, or other medical care facility due to inability to pay; (5) imminent bankruptcy; and (6) immediate need for college tuition payments for a dependent child.